-After a long and unwavering fight to gain recognition of native title, Friday 24 October 2014 marked the successful resolution of the Butchulla People’s claim over Fraser Island.
-Their Island home, K'gari, was placed back in the hands of its traditional custodians.
+After a long and unwavering fight to gain recognition of native title, Friday 24 October 2014 marked the successful resolution of the Butchulla People’s claim over K'gari.
+Their Island home, was placed back in the hands of its traditional custodians.

 Our gratitude is deep for all Butchulla People past and present, with particular appreciation to Elder, Aunty Joyce Smith.

 We embrace the spirit and have deep respect for the culture of our traditional land and sea custodians - for they are the beginning of time.

 Hunters, aware that animals found on the island could die out if hunted excessively, only took what was necessary for food.
 Even today, scarce resources are protected, often using the totem system which forbids their use.
 Monitoring soil, plants and animals provided clues to Aboriginal people on how to best manage their land.
 Boorangoora (meaning 'waters of wisdom' and also known as Lake McKenzie) was a place for decision-making.
 The wise ones would meet here to listen for messages on the breezes sent from the spirits.
 Butchulla people camped near fresh water sources such as Boorangoora to eat and drink.
 They did not swim in these waterholes, taking care not to dirty their source of drinking water.
 If the land grew tired, they moved camp to allow rain, sun and wind to cleanse the site.